Market Recap: June 29, 2026, The Day in Numbers

 Where the money traded

-By dollars traded, Micron (MU) towered over everything, index funds included: $58.47 billion in regular hours against SPY's $33.97 billion.
-By share count the day looks completely different.
+By dollars traded, Micron (MU) towered over everything, index funds included: $58.47 billion against SPY's $33.97 billion.
+By share count, a different day.

 The exact SQL behind every number